Report of the Supervisory Board

 The Supervisory Board agreed with the results of the audit presented by the independent auditors.
 Following the final result of the review by the Supervisory Board, there were no objections to the Executive Board’s concluding statement in the dependent company report.

-On behalf of the Supervisory Board, I would like to thank the members of the Executive Board and all ZEISS employees.
-Thanks to their ambitious work, courage and commitment, ZEISS is extremely well equipped for the future.
+On behalf of the Supervisory Board, I would like to thank the members of the Executive Board and all ZEISS employees for their exceptional dedication and outstanding achievements that are at the foundation of our success.

 On behalf of the Supervisory Board